fkie-cad/yapscan/README.md

 - Listing and dumping memory segments of a specific process
 - Compiling yara rules and compressing them into an encrypted zip.
 - Provides an "executable DLL" for locked down environments such as VDIs (see section [Executable DLL](#executable-dll))
+- Anonymization of reports with either a predefined, or a randomly generated salt

 Yapscan comes with support for both Windows and Linux, however Windows is the primary and most thoroughly tested target OS.